pelmered/WooCommerce-Pricefiles/README.txt

 This plugins automates the generation of pricefiles for price comparison services.

-The first version supports Prisjakt/Pricespy and Pricerunner and support for additional services is planned for future releases, including Google Shopping/Google Merchant Center and Kelkoo.
-The plugin is also easy to extend to support any service(more information on that will come).
+The plugin supports Prisjakt/Pricespy and Pricerunner.
+Support for Google Shopping/Google Merchant Center and Kelkoo was planned, but is on hold due to limited demand.
+If you want this, send me a message and if enough people do, I will reconsider.

+This plugin required PHP version 5.3+.

 = Development =